jay96salunke/jupyter/nbgrader/docs/source/user_guide/advanced.rst

 .. code:: bash

   $ nbgrader list
-  [ListApp | ERROR] Unwritable directory, please contact your instructor: /srv/nbgrader/exchange
+  [ListApp | ERROR] Unwritable directory, please contact your instructor: /usr/local/share/nbgrader/exchange

 This error that the exchange directory isn't writable is an easy mistake to make, but also relatively easy to fix.
-If the exchange directory is at ``/srv/nbgrader/exchange``, then make sure you have run:
+If the exchange directory is at ``/usr/local/share/nbgrader/exchange``, then make sure you have run:

 .. code:: bash

-  chmod +rw /srv/nbgrader/exchange
+  chmod ugo+rw /usr/local/share/nbgrader/exchange

 .. _getting-information-from-db: